e-enes/invitron/README.md

 $ cd discord-invite-tracker
 $ npm install
 ```
- 3. Create a `'.env'` file with these informations:
+ 3. Configure the `'.env'` file with these informations:
 ```
 # Discord Bot Info
 TOKEN=